rousarp/lab_obsah/_help/sharing-large-files-on-the-openlab.md

 </ul>
 Below is a PowerPoint slideshow that was uploaded to <a href="http://www.slideshare.net/?ss">Slideshare</a>.
 Slideshare files will automatically embed in your posts.
 All you have to do is copy and paste the slideshow URL on its own line in your post.

-<iframe src="https://www.slideshare.net/slideshow/embed_code/key/g2HVIzGRtyCBAJ" width="300" height="150" frameborder="0" allowfullscreen="allowfullscreen" data-mce-fragment="1"> </iframe>
 <div><strong> <a title="ADV1100 Workshop for Faculty" href="https://www.slideshare.net/jspevack/adv1100workshop-v2" target="_blank" rel="noopener">ADV1100 Workshop for Faculty</a> </strong> from <strong><a href="https://www.slideshare.net/jspevack" target="_blank" rel="noopener">jspevack</a></strong></div>
 &nbsp;
 <h4>Sharing Web-Ready Images (jpgs, pngs, gifs):</h4>
 Large numbers of web-ready files, such as jpgs, pngs, gifs, can also be embedded on your site using links from <a href="https://drive.google.com" target="_blank" rel="noopener">Google Drive</a>, <a href="https://www.dropbox.com" target="_blank" rel="noopener">Dropbox</a>, <a href="http://www.flickr.com/" target="_blank" rel="noopener">Flickr</a>, <a href="http://www.slideshare.net/" target="_blank" rel="noopener">Slideshare</a>, and others.
-You can find <a href="https://multi.openlab.dev/blog/help/adding-images-to-your-site#embedding">instructions on embedding images</a> from services like Flickr, Dropbox, or Google Drive on our help page, <a href="https://multi.openlab.dev/blog/help/adding-images-to-your-site/">Adding Images to your Site</a>.
+You can find <a href="https://openlab.citytech.cuny.edu/blog/help/adding-images-to-your-site#embedding">instructions on embedding images</a> from services like Flickr, Dropbox, or Google Drive on our help page, <a href="https://openlab.citytech.cuny.edu/blog/help/adding-images-to-your-site/">Adding Images to your Site</a>.

 Below are a few examples of files that have been linked to this WordPress site rather than uploaded and stored on the OpenLab server.